3imed-jaberi/arraylist-tn/README.md

 ---
 [![Build Status](https://travis-ci.org/3imed-jaberi/arraylist-tn.svg?branch=master)](https://travis-ci.org/3imed-jaberi/arraylist-tn)

-### you can now use the arraylist in you typescript and javascript code easily ..
+### You can now use the arraylist in you typescript and javascript code easily ..

 ###### **`NOTE:`** you can send to me for add anything you want in [instgram](https://www.instagram.com/3imed_jaberi/) ..